Are District of Columbia Court Records Public?

 Can You Look Up Court Cases in the District of Columbia?

-Individuals may look up information about court cases in the District of Columbia online.
+Yes, members of the public may perform DC court case lookups for public court records.
 The Case Search facilities provided by both the DC Superior Court and the Court of Appeals may be used for this purpose.
 Each of the online portals requires the requester to have some information with which the cases may be identified.
 Such information includes the case number, name of case parties, case type, case date details, etc.

 To look up court cases in the Court of Appeals, interested persons may visit the Appellate Courts Case Management System (CMS).
-The CMS, otherwise known as C-Track, allows its users to look up appellate court case information via its search facility.
+The CMS, or C-Track, allows users to look up appellate court case information via its search facility.
 The Case Search and Participant Search options on the C-Track ensure that requesters find the case information with the available details.

 The District of Columbia Superior Court case information may be looked up via the eAccess portal.
 Like the C-Track, users may also conduct their case searches with either the case number or the parties' names.
 Sometimes, a user may encounter outdated or inaccurate information on the eAccess website.
 As stated on the eAccess portal welcome page, the Superior Court will not be held liable for such inconsistencies.
 Note that to view case documents on the eAccess; a user needs to use a browser that can natively view PDF files.
 Alternatively, users may download the Acrobat Reader for free.